 - DMAX continues with a current range of factual shows.

-WBD’s current UK and Ireland linear television channel offering will continue to be in place for remainder of 2025.
+WBD’s current UK and Ireland linear television channel offering will continue to be in place for the remainder of 2025.

 How will the launch of TLC affect Freeview and Freesat?